jamesmcaleer/gemoji/README.md

 The answer is home work because the house emoji represents a **home** and the briefcase emoji in this given context represents **work**

-If the player guesses a synonym to one of these words, it will show up yellow hinting to the player that they are on the right track.
+If the player guesses a synonym to one of these words, it will show up yellow hinting to the player that they are on the right track

 ## Play Gemoji
 To play **Gemoji**, click [here](https://jamesmcaleer.github.io/gemoji/)